espocrm/documentation/docs/administration/bpm-gateways.md

 Can diverge or converge flows.

 In case of diverging it defines a single flow (path) that will be chosen according specified criteria.
 The first met condition determines the flow, next conditions are omitted.
-There is an ability to specify default flow.
+There is the ability to specify default flow.
 Default flow is chosen if there are no met conditions.
 Default flow is marked with a slash sign.

 !!! important